Shirmali/Firewall-Configuration/README.md

 🛡️ Project Overview

 In the realm of cybersecurity, maintaining a robust defense against unauthorized access and malicious attacks begins with a well-configured firewall.
 Firewalls act as gatekeepers—controlling which network traffic is allowed into or out of a system based on predetermined rules.

-In this project, we configure a host-based firewall using UFW (Uncomplicated Firewall) on a Linux machine, reinforcing one of the foundational security layers.
+This project walks you through configuring a host-based firewall using UFW (Uncomplicated Firewall) on a Linux system, reinforcing one of the foundational security layers in endpoint protection.

-This project is designed to help:
+This project is designed to help cybersecurity students and enthusiasts:

-Understand firewall principles, including inbound/outbound rules and traffic filtering.
+🛡️ Understand how a host-based firewall contributes to layered security.

-Configure UFW to protect a Linux host.
+⚙️ Configure UFW to define custom allow and deny rules.

-Simulate real-world scenarios using basic network testing tools like nmap and netcat.
+📡 Use scanning and testing tools like nmap and netcat to validate configurations.

-Learn to troubleshoot why certain ports or services are blocked, open, or inaccessible.

-By the end of this project, you'll have practical experience:

-✅ Configuring default deny/allow policies✅ Allowing and denying specific ports and services✅ Validating firewall behavior with real testing✅ Interpreting firewall rule outputs✅ Troubleshooting common connection issues (e.g., "connection refused")
+🚫 Investigate why certain ports/services are inaccessible, and resolve common errors.

+🔍 Learning Objectives:

+Configure default deny/allow firewall rules.

+Allow/deny common ports like 22 (SSH), 80 (HTTP), 443 (HTTPS), and block others like 21 (FTP).

+Use ss to monitor listening services.

+Validate ports using netcat.

+Troubleshoot "connection refused" and other networking issues.

+📌 Industry Relevance:

+In real-world SOC environments or DevSecOps teams, firewall misconfigurations can result in exposure to external threats or unnecessary service outages.
+By mastering tools like UFW, you'll be able to:

+Minimize attack surfaces.

+Enforce principle of least privilege.

+Monitor and control traffic flows aligned with compliance frameworks (e.g., NIST, CIS).

 ---